 OnePlus X: The experiment

-In the Fall of 2015, rumors were ramping up that OnePlus was going to imminently release a third smartphone (with the OnePlus 2 being the first that year).
+In the Fall of 2015, rumors were ramping up that OnePlus was going to imminently release a third smartphone (with the OnePlus 2 being the first that year and second overall).
 OnePlus co-founder Carl Pei downplayed the rumor by saying there would only be one flagship phone from OnePlus in 2015.

-Enter the OnePlus X, which — true to Carl Pei’s word — is decidedly not a flagship device.
-Released at the end of October 2015, the X is unique amongst all other OnePlus phones as it is the only one so far to not be geared as a premium smartphone.
+Enter the OnePlus X, which — true to Carl Pei’s word — is decidedly not a flagship phone.
+Released at the end of October 2015, the X was the first product from the company not geared as a premium device.

 The OnePlus X had the Qualcomm Snapdragon 801, the same chipset in 2014’s OnePlus One.
 It had 3GB of RAM, 16GB of storage, and cut various corners in the hardware design to keep the price down.
 Essentially, the device was a reformatting of the One that the company could sell for even less cash — the OnePlus X started at $249, $50 less than the entry-level variant of the One.